Shakuntala Railway

+Shakuntala Railway was a 2 ft 6 in narrow gauge 189 km lone railway line that ran from Achalpur in north in Amravati district to Yavatmal in southeast via Murtizapur in Akola district.
+It is being converted to 1676 mm Broad gauge.
+It was originally called Yavatmal–Murtizapur Junction–Achalpur railway, before it was renamed after Shakuntala Deshmukh née Jadhav, who was wife of freedom fighter (Indian independence activist) Balwantrao Deshmukh.

+Etymology

+In 1944, Shakuntala Jadhav married a Daryapur landlord, Balawantrao Deshmukh, who was also a freedom fighter.
+Deshmukh family took the newlyweds home by boarding this train.
+A British railway officer offered them the first-class coach for travel as they were newlyweds.
+It was a dream come true for Shakuntala, the bride, and years later she narrated this experience to Sudam Deshmukh, an MP, who took efforts to get the railway renamed to Shakuntala Railway.

 History

+Inception

 Killick, Nixon and Company, set up in 1857, created the Central Provinces Railway Company (CPRC) to act as its agents.
 The company built the 2 ft 6 in (762 mm) narrow-gauge line in 1903.
-The company built this narrow-gauge line in 1903 to carry cotton from cotton-rich interior areas of Vidarbha to the Murtajapur Junction on main broad gauge line to Mumbai from where it was shipped to Manchester in England.
-Murtajapur Junction was the focal point of this railway.
+The company built this narrow-gauge line in 1903 to carry cotton from cotton-rich interior areas of Vidarbha to the Murtizapur Junction on main broad gauge line to Mumbai from where it was shipped to Manchester in England.
+Murtizapur Junction was the focal point of this railway.
 In 1920 line from Darwha-Pusad was dismantled.
 Though, working autonomously, the CPRC was grouped in 1952 under the Central Railways.
 A ZD-steam engine, built in 1921 in Manchester, pulled the train for more than 70 long years after being put in service in 1923.
 It was withdrawn on 15 April 1994, and replaced by a diesel engine.